The algebraic boundary of the sonc cone: Sonc-supports

-where $g_i$ is supported on the circuit $\bc_i = A \setminus\{i\}$.
-Hence, $\smsp(g; A) = \{\bc_0, \bc_1, \bc_2, \bc_4\}$.
-In this manner, Proposition~\ref{pro:DiscSoncSuppWhenAddingPoints} describes conditions under which we can add points to the support set $A$.
+Hence, $\smsp(g; A) = \{c_0, c_1, c_2, c_3\}$.
+In this manner, Proposition~\ref{pro:DiscSoncSuppWhenAddingPoints} describes conditions under which we can control how sonc-supports change when we add points to the support set $A$.
 We make use of this trick in several of the subsequent proofs. \end{example}